-Only the Campus Dean may evaluate eligibility for tuition purposes.
-Students who change their domicile from Pennsylvania to another state must promptly give written notice to the Office of Admissions.
+Only the Director of the Office of Student Services may evaluate eligibility for tuition purposes.
+Students who change their domicile from Pennsylvania to another state must promptly give written notice to the Office of Student Services.

 Students under 21 years of age must report a change in their parents' or legal guardians' address.